Embedding and Linking in Illustrator

 Illustrator has the power to place files of various formats.
 Few formats are suggested to be embedded rather than linked:

 The Links palette is used for linked and embedded images.
-Using the palette is an excellent way to maintain control of and to track images from other documents.
+Using the palette is an excellent way to maintain the control of, and to track images from other documents.
 Link palette can be brought in from the Windows menu.